About Shirdi Sai Baba Temple

 Shej Aarti (Night) - Most Popular ⭐

-The most sought-after aarti - Sai Baba's "bedtime" ritual.
-Extremely popular, requires online booking via Shirdi Sai Sansthan website (₹500 per person).
-Limited slots available.
-Book 2-3 weeks in advance during peak season.
+The most sought-after aarti.
+It's Sai Baba's "bedtime" ritual, and it's so popular that you have to book it online through the Shirdi Sai Sansthan website (₹500 per person).
+Slots are limited, so book 2-3 weeks ahead in peak season.

 How to Book Shej Aarti Online: